dsccommunity/DscResource.DocGenerator/README.md

 which will be replaced to `$true` since that is what will be returned by capture group 1.

-Below is some example regular expression for the most comment markdown code.
+Below is some example regular expressions for the most common markdown code.

 ```yaml
 DscResource.DocGenerator: